 The suggested "domination" of law clerks comes as astonishing news to judges brought up in the British tradition.
 When once asked why the Supreme Court of the United States was so respected in Washington, Brandeis is said to have replied that the answer lay in the fact that the nine justices were the only senior officials in Washington who still wrote their own decisions - and did not simply initial, with occasional modification, the outpourings of others.
 However, according to the Brethren and other books providing insight into the workings of the courts in the United States, such may not still be the case today.
 This reflection is offered without criticism.
 The judges of that litigious country have had to devise a mechanism to get through their work load, frequently amounting to more than a 1,000 cases a year.
-The steady pace of elegant and individualistic opinion writing would not suffice if the judges were to see to it that the court docket was cleared within available judicial personnel and in better than "Bleak House" time.
+The steady pace of elegant and individualistic opinion writing would not suffice if the judges were to see to it that the court docket was cleared within available judicial personnel and in better than Bleak House time.

-In the highest courts of Australia, Canada and England . .

-leave to appeal.
+In the highest courts of Australia, Canada and England control of the work burden may be exerted by the necessity of leave to appeal.
 But in other courts, the work keeps coming without respite.
 If the flow cannot be controlled by leave, other judicial techniques must be developed.
 What will they be for us, if we are not to forfeit our opinion writing to young law graduates?
-I find it difficult to foresee that Canadian or Australian judges, let alone the English judiciary, will consign opinion writing to law clerks.
+I find it difficult to foresee that New Zealand or Australian judges, let alone the English judiciary, will consign opinion writing to law clerks.
 What other possibilities present?